hashicorp/design-system/website/docs/components/copy/button/partials/guidelines/guidelines.md

 ### When to use

-- To copy large text blocks, such as code snippets, API keys, or Tokens.
+- To copy plain text, large code snippets, and input values.
+- When needing separation between the text-to-copy and the copy interaction.

 ### When not to use